And it makes sense. Deeper customer relationships, more touch-points, and real-time customer support?

 Look through your social media channels and jot down your audience’s most asked questions.
 Do they revolve around educational resources?
 Shipping?
 Subscriptions?
 Create an SMS campaign out of it!

 Once you’ve mastered the two-way reply, cement your customer relationships and ask for feedback.
+Check out these 5 SMS Marketing Strategies for Flawless Customer Service to get some others ideas!

 5. Improve your eCommerce store with feedback